aikithoughts/encounter3/README.md

   1. To add a new combatant, add their name, initiative, and hitpoints in the bottom row, then click the **Plus** button in the bottom row of the table.
   1. To delete a combatant, click the **Delete** button.

 * **Spell book**.
 Use this feature to look up information about any given spell.
 This information is fetched from [www.dndapi.co.](https://www.dnd5eapi.co/).
+Note: If a spell is more than one word, you must separate each word with `-`.

 * **Monster manual**.
 Like the Spell book, use this feature to look up information about any given monster.
 Again, this information is fetched from  [www.dndapi.co.](https://www.dnd5eapi.co/).
+Note: If a monster's name is more than one word, you must separate each word with `-`.

 ## Testing